o-pylypenko/draft-evans-opsawg-ipfix-discard-class-ie/draft-evans-opsawg-ipfix-discard-class-ie.md

 2. Correlation: SQL Query

-   The operator queries the IPFIX store to perform impact analysis — identifying symptomatic flows of the congestion event.
+   The operator queries the IPFIX store to perform impact analysis — identifying symptomatic flows of the congestion event:

    ```sql
    SELECT